cellajs/cella/README.md

 ### Step 3

 For ElectricSQL you currently need to run docker.
+This will be changed soon.

 ```bash
 pnpm docker:electric